Motor Vehicle Accident Information

 If you are contacted by the other driver, their insurance company or their attorney,

-- Report the accident to your immediate supervisor as soon as reasonable.
+- Report the accident to your immediate supervisor as soon as possible.

-- If you are driving a campus vehicle, report the accident as soon as reasonable to
+- If you are driving a campus vehicle, report the accident to the University Police

-- If you are driving a rental vehicle on campus business, you must report the accident
+- If you are driving a rental vehicle while on University business, report the accident

-to the rental provider and follow their instruction for handling the vehicle.
+to the rental car provider and follow their instruction for handling the vehicle.

-- If you are driving a privately-owned vehicle, your personal insurance is primary,
+- If you are driving a privately-owned vehicle, your personal insurance is primary and

-so you need to report the accident to your insurance provider as well as to the campus,
+you will need to report the accident to your auto insurance provider.

 - Review and co-sign the Vehicle Accident Report (Std 270) to attest to the fact that